frejp/code-conventions/README.md

 This include folder/file structure

-## U will need ur own add your own GitHub personal access token
+## U will need to add ur own add your own GitHub personal access token

 Add your token in the App.router.tsx file.